What is food fatigue?

 1.Take a break from cooking

 For some, cooking can be considered difficult or boring and the temptation to prepare or order some-what ‘easier’ options can be tempting to many.
 However, these meals can often offer little nutritional value, something elder citizens should not be losing from their diet.
-It is important for everyone to ensure the food they consume offers real nutritional goodness, with a good diet promoting better all-round health and wellbeing.
+It is important for everyone to ensure the food they consume offers real nutritional goodness, with a good diet promoting better all-round health.